yusufom/hng_stage_2/README.md

 - If the provided ID does not exist, you will receive a `404 Not Found` response.
 - If the request body does not contain valid name and value fields, you will receive a `400 Bad Request` response.
 - If you navigate to an invalid page, you will receive a `500 Internal Server Error` response.
+- All endpoint not ending with / will be treated as a get request